 Struggling to Sleep During the Holidays?

 Don’t Just Survive the Holidays.
 Read Our Useful Tips on How to Get More Sleep During the Holiday Season.
-Call Us to Book an Appointment with a Sleep Doctor Near You.
+Please call us today or visit us online to book an appointment with a Sleep Doctor Near You.

 Don’t Just Survive the Holidays:

 The Key to a More Restful Night’s Sleep

 While the holidays should be a time to celebrate with family and friends, they can often be stressful and exhausting, especially when you find yourself traveling, going to bed late, or having a house full of guests.
 If you are all too familiar with poor sleep and fatigue, that stress is only compounded.

 Lisa, a hospital receptionist, had suffered from chronic fatigue, headaches and depression for years before she was diagnosed with Obstructive Sleep Apnea (OSA), a sleep disorder affecting 18 million Americans.
 Lisa recalls never feeling rested or having energy no matter how much she slept.
 Over time, the fatigue took a toll on her professional and personal life; however, she notes, “it really hit me at Christmas when I was so tired I couldn’t stay up past 7 pm to spend time with my family.”